nkchan/sls-py-monitor-v2/README.md

 Management screen used authentication by Cognito.

 It is tow part composition.
-First, Front-end is used React in S3.Second,Back-end is used API Gateway,Lambda and DynamoDB.
+First, Back-end part that is used API Gateway,Lambda and DynamoDB.
+Second, Front-end part that is used React in S3.

+Back-end part is `sls-dir`.
+Front-end part is 'react-dir'.
+Please setup Back-end part, next Front-end part.

+## Structure chart

+## Back-end part
+This part is used [Severless Framework](https://serverless.com/) to realize Back-end.
+## Front-end part